Unlock the full potential of your feedback

-Say what you think and what you can do to improve the situation.
+Say what you think and what you could do to improve the situation.

 Describe your feelings

-Describe how you feel and how a particular initial position triggers in you.
+Describe how you feel and what a particular initial position triggers in you.

-Explain what you would like to do in concrete terms or what measures you would like to see taken for improvement.
+Explain what you'd like to do in concrete terms, or what measures could be implemented to see improvement.

 Tips for the feedback recipient

-Feedback is the personal view of the person giving the feedback and is only one of many perspectives.
+Feedback is the personal view of the feedback givers, and it's only one of many perspectives.

 Focus on listening and processing the feedback.
-Often it is not necessary to react to it.
+Often it isn't necessary to react to it.
 Saying thank you is enough.

 Treat feedback as a gift

 The more feedback, the more perspectives.
-It is crucial to reflect on the feedback you receive.
-In the end, however, you decide if and how you act upon it.
+It's crucial to reflect on the feedback you receive.
+However, ultimately, you decide if and how you act upon it.

 Ask clarifying questions

-Ask for more information if the feedback is not clear.
-Otherwise, misunderstandings can arise which often remain undiscovered for a long time.
+Ask for more information if the feedback isn't clear.
+Otherwise, misunderstandings can arise, and they typically remain undiscovered for a long time.

 Why is feedback so important?